Northeast Economic Region Workforce Insights

 Key Insights

-• Employment decreased by 100 jobs from the previous month and remained unchanged at 0 jobs compared to the same month last year.
+• Employment increased by 500 jobs from the previous month and increased by 400 jobs compared to the same month last year.

-• Full-time Employment remained unchanged at 0 jobs from the previous month and increased by 300 jobs year-over-year.
+• Full-time Employment decreased by 300 jobs from the previous month and decreased by 200 jobs year-over-year.

-• Part-time Employment decreased by 100 jobs from the previous month and decreased by 300 jobs year-over-year.
+• Part-time Employment increased by 700 jobs from the previous month and increased by 600 jobs year-over-year.

-• Unemployment increased by 200 people from the previous month and increased by 500 compared to the same month last year.
+• Unemployment decreased by 500 people from the previous month and increased by 500 people compared to the same month last year.

 Workforce Composition by Status

-In the most recent month, Full-time Employment remained unchanged at 0 jobs from last month and increased by 300 jobs compared to the same month last year.
+In the most recent month, Full-time Employment decreased by 300 jobs from last month and decreased by 200 jobs compared to the same month last year.

-Part-time Employment decreased by 100 jobs from last month and decreased by 300 jobs year-over-year.
+Part-time Employment increased by 700 jobs from last month and increased by 600 jobs year-over-year.

-The number of Unemployed individuals increased by 200 from the previous month and increased by 500 compared to last year.
+The number of Unemployed individuals decreased by 500 people from the previous month and increased by 500 people compared to last year.

 Scroll down to explore the data